spotify/threaddump-analyzer/README.md

 the copyright belongs to Spotify AB.

 ## TODO
-* Turn the Ignored Lines section at the bottom into an HTML table.

-* If two or more threads share both thread header and stack, print only one thread header line prefixed by "N x ".

 * Make the Thread class parse held locks, waited-for locks and waited-for condition variables from the thread dump.

+* List all synchronization things at the end; both locks and condition variables in the same list.
+For each, list who's holding it, who's waiting for the lock, and who's waiting for notification.
+All references should be clickable.
+And there should be clickable links from each thread in the thread list to whatever synchronization thingie it is involved with.

-* If a thread is waiting for a lock held by another thread, make a clickable link from the waiter thread to the holder thread.
+* If a thread is waiting for another thread to release a lock, make sure there's a clickable reference from the waiter to the holder.

-* List all condition variables anybody is waiting for at the end.
-For each condition variable list which threads are waiting for it and who (if anybody) is holding the lock associated with the condvar.
-All references need to be clickable.

 * Detect deadlocks and display deadlock information prominently at the top if detected.